simonpacis/obsidian-angry-reviewer/README.md

 - Use the following link: https://github.com/simonpacis/obsidian-angry-reviewer
 - Click "Add Plugin"
 - Go to Community Plugins, refresh, and enable Angry Reviewer
+- Create the folder "AngryReviewerNotes" in your Vault root

 # Usage
 Run Angry Reviewer on the current document in one of two ways:

-1.
-Run the command "Run Angry Reviewer on current document" 2.
-Click on the Angry Reviewer button in the ribbon
+1. Run the command "Run Angry Reviewer on current document" 2.Click on the Angry Reviewer button in the ribbon